 - RSA RS Website Link

-- Active Participation of Elected Committees of Blind Vendors with State Licensing Agencies in the Randolph-Sheppard Vending Facility Program
+- RSA-TAC-21-01 Active Participation of Elected Committees of Blind Vendors with State Licensing Agencies in the Randolph-Sheppard Vending Facility Program

 - RSA-PD-99-05 The Use of Title I Funds for the Maintenance and Repair of Equipment Under the Randolph-Sheppard Act

-- RSA-PD-92-09 federal Financial Participation in the Payment by States of Arbitration Panel Damages Award under the Randolph-Sheppard Act
+- RSA-PD-92-09 Federal Financial Participation in the Payment by States of Arbitration Panel Damages Award under the Randolph-Sheppard Act

-- RSA-PAC-89-02 Guidelines for Use of federal Financial Participation and Set-Aside Funds in the Randolph-Sheppard Vending Facility Program
+- RSA-PAC-89-02 Guidelines for Use of Federal Financial Participation and Set-Aside Funds in the Randolph-Sheppard Vending Facility Program

 - RSA-FAQ-21-04 Randolph-Sheppard Act Financial Relief and Restoration Payments Appropriation